ricgreen1/Igby/README.md

 "PRE_RUN_PYTHON_COMMAND" (This runs a python command before every Igby run.
 This might be a good place to make UE updates.)\
 "MIN_WAIT_SEC" (This is the minimum time in seconds Igby should wait between each run.
 This timer starts at the beginning of each run.)\
 "MAX_RUNS" (This is how many times you want Igby to run the modules.
 0 = indefinitely)\
+"HALT_ON_ERROR" If this setting is set to true then Igby will halt if an error is detected.\
+"FORCE_RUN" Igby is designed to run the modules only if there is new data from perforce or if a pre-run command makes updates.
+Setting this to true will force run the modules every time.\
 "P4_PASSWORD" (If left blank Igby will prompt you for the Perforce password during the initial run.)\
-"P4_CL_DESCRIPTION_PREFIX" (This is the prefix in the changelist description that you want in every changelist that Igby generates.)\
+"P4_CL_DESCRIPTION_PREFIX" (This is the prefix in the changelist description that you want in every changelist that Igby generates.)
-"UE_HALT_ON_ERROR" If this setting is set to true then Igby will halt if an error is detected.\
-"FORCE_RUN" Igby is designed to run the modules only if there is new data from perforce or if a pre-run command makes updates.
-Setting this to true will force run the modules every time.

 Each module that you want to run should be included in the settings file with its corresponding settings as seen in the included sample sample_igby_settings.json file.
 The settings for each module are defined in the beginning of the run() function of the module's .py file.